It is F-15E which I made in February 2015. It is a jet fighter I made for the first time in a while.

-This body looks like the lump of two big jet engines and tiny cockpit just on the small space, it’s an image of beginner’s outlook.
-Wings virtually grows from the engines.
+This body looks like the lump of two big jet engines and a tiny cockpit just in the small space, it’s an image of a beginner’s outlook.
+Wings virtually grow from the engines.
 I understand a situation this plane has over the supersonic speed.
-It is terrible body, cool mechanism.
+It is a terrible body, a cool mechanism.

 Because the rough painting was completed, I attached decals.
 There are lots of them, thirty times as many as a tank model decals.
 Oh, as for the AFV’s, weathering paint takes much time.

 It’s hard work to attach many small decals, also cluster bombs and Sidewinders.
 I suppose the blue lines are means of drilling purpose and yellows are live ammunition.
 It’s almost completed.